nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_smp.rst

 Enabling remote OS management
 =============================

-The |smp| supports registering OS management handlers automatically, which you can enable using the following Kconfig option:
+The |smp| supports registering OS management handlers automatically.

-* :kconfig:option:`CONFIG_MCUMGR_GRP_OS` - This option enables MCUmgr OS management handlers.
+You can enable this using the :kconfig:option:`CONFIG_MCUMGR_GRP_OS` Kconfig option.
 Use these handlers to remotely trigger the device reboot after the image transfer is completed.
 After the reboot, the device starts using the new firmware.
 One of the applications that support the remote reboot functionality is `nRF Connect for Mobile`_.

 Implementation details
 **********************